ApetroaeTudor/Pipeline_RiscV/README.md

 -> Ecall (code 7) <br>
     Ecall uses the data in register a7 in order to execute a syscall.
 (WIP) <br>

-**Exception Handling:**
+**Exception Handling:** <br>
 Upon detecting an exception the PC is updated to the beginning of the Trap Vector (addr 0x00000000 in rom instruction mem).
 Used registers are stored on the csr stack, and depending on the exception code found in the mcause register the code branches to the correct handler.
-After handling the exception the program either exits (goes into an infinite loop with no instructions) or returns to the value found in mepc (using mret).<br>
+After handling the exception the program either exits (goes into an infinite loop with no instructions) or returns to the value found in mepc (using mret).<br> <br>
--> Special csr registers: <br>
+-> Special csr registers:
 1. mstatus lower <br>
 2. mie <br>
 3. mtvec <br>